-Title Analytical Chemistry

-Code 4CHM501 Department CHEMISTRY

-Prerequisites None Co-requisites None

-Aim Analytical chemistry covers the measurement and mon itoring of chemicals.
-This

-ty of products leaving the fac

-monitoring minute concent rations of substances in the e environment.

-Content Spectroscopic Methods:

-orption and Flame Emission techniques.
-Inductively

-coupled plasmas (ICP).

-orption.
+Title Analytical Chemistry Code 4CHM501 Department CHEMISTRY Prerequisites None Co-requisites None Aim Analytical chemistry covers the measurement and monitoring of chemicals.
+This may be measuring the purity of products leaving the factory or it may involve monitoring minute concentrations of substances in the environment.
+Content Spectroscopic Methods: Comparison of Atomic Absorption and Flame Emission techniques.
+Inductively coupled plasmas (ICP).
+X-ray diffraction.
+X-ray absorption.
 X-ray fluorescence.

-Electron Microscopy:

-ron microscopy.
-Transmissio

-opy.
-Instrumental componen

-The state of the s nple preparation.
-Various ted chniques of the electron

-microscopy.

-Chromatography:

-graphy.
-Types of chromatog

-curves.
-Retention times. theory - optimization of perfo ormance, van-beemler

-Gas Chromatography:

-oles of use.
-Types of column e Liquid 3

-inciples and applications.
-Ch

-Assessment chromatography.
+Electron Microscopy: Principles involved in electron microscopy.
+Transmission electron microscopy.
+Scanning electron microscopy.
+Instrumental components of electron microscopy.
+Techniques involved in sample preparation.
+Various techniques of the electron microscopy.
+Chromatography: The principles of chromatography.
+Types of chromatography used in modern labs.
+Partition coefficients, Plate theory optimization of performance.
+Van-Deemter curves.
+Retention times.
+Gas Chromatography: Supports, detectors, examples of use.
+Types of columns.
+Chiral columns.
+Ion chromatography.
 Capillary Electrophoresis.
-Gel Permeation and Filtration 40% Continuous Assessment Mark comprising two or more interim assessments

-71000001110111 ssment comprising a 3 hour
+Gel Permeation and Filtration Assessment 40% Continuous Assessment Mark comprising two or more interim assessments and 60% Summative Assessment comprising a 3 hour assessment at the end of the semester.
+DP Requirement signments and interim a chemistry program.

-the semester. in the state of th

-DP Requirement Completion of all assignme ents and interim assessments S.

-Title Inorganic chemistry Inorganic chemistry Honours Code 4CHM 502 Department Chemistry Prerequisites Co-requisites None Aim and will build on the book chemistry program.
-L This module will cover various aspects of inorganic chemistry at an advanced level and will build on the basic principles established in the undergraduate inorganic chemistry program.
 Learners will also be exposed to certain key topics in materials chemistry in particular nanoscience.
 Content The chemistry of lanthanides and actinides.
 Organo-metallic chemistry and bioinorganic chemistry.
 Advanced coordination chemistry, inorganic reaction mechanisms, molecular symmetry and group theory.
 The materials aspect will include, theory of semiconductors, electronic structure of solids, thin films, and theory of nanoparticles.
 Assessment 40% Continuous Assessment Mark comprising two or more interim assessments and 60% Summative Assessment comprising a 3 hour assessment at the end of the semester.
-DP Requirement Completion of all assi ignments and interim assessme ents.
+DP Requirement Completion of all assignments and interim assessments.